1.9. Basic Abilities

 Heal Up

-The Heal Up Ability lets you regain Health or Vitality.
+The Recover Ability lets you regain Health or Vitality.

-Since Heal Up is a Slow Action, you will need to make sure you are out of harm's way until the start of your next Turn, when it will take effect.
+Since Recover is a Slow Action, you will need to make sure you are out of harm's way until the start of your next Turn, when it will take effect.

 From the Appendix: